isomerpages/moe-chijsjc/_list-of-ccas/Pixel Playhouse.md

-At Pixel, we believe in being effective, organised and giving our best in all that we do and thus our motto – **_Winning Every Moment_**.
+At Pixel, we believe in being effective, organised and giving our best in all that we do and thus our motto –&nbsp;**_Winning Every Moment_**.

 #### **Objectives**